KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-07-27-clarity-field-sanctuary-origin-affirmation.md

 The email preserves a Clarity Field Sanctuary restack displayed as July 27, attached to the author's Substack article "The Voice They Tried to Steal."

-The supplied restacks URL resolves to the restack surface for the author's article.
-The exact restack body is no longer independently accessible to the author because the account has blocked him.
+The supplied restacks URL resolves to the restack surface for the author's article, but the exact restack body is not presently recoverable through the open public interface.
 The email therefore serves as the current wording anchor.

-The email timestamp establishes that the text was preserved by August 30, 2025.
-The July 27 date remains a displayed-event date unless strengthened by an original notification email, screenshot, archive capture, or other independent surface.
+The email timestamp establishes preservation by August 30, 2025.
+The July 27 date remains a displayed-event date pending recovery of an original Substack notification, screenshot, archive capture, or equivalent independent surface.

 ---